The best of Ushuaia: 4-day itinerary for spring and fall

 Ushuaia in spring and autumn

 I’ve visited Ushuaia twice: once in spring and once in autumn.
-In my opinion, these are the best seasons to explore the city.
+In my opinion, these are the best seasons to explore the town.

 During these shoulder seasons, you get the best of both worlds.
-It’s the perfect time for hiking and soaking in the breathtaking Patagonian landscapes, while still finding snow in the mountains to satisfy that urge to play in it—because, as Brazilians, we never pass up the chance to enjoy a snowy adventure.
+It’s the perfect time for hiking and soaking in the breathtaking Patagonian landscapes, while still finding snow in the mountains for a little snow fun — because, as residents of the tropics, we never pass up the chance to enjoy a snowy adventure.

-The weather is mild, the landscapes are stunningly colorful, there are far fewer tourists (truly, so much quieter!), and the town exudes a unique charm.
-Visiting Ushuaia in spring or autumn lets you savor its beauty at a more relaxed pace, free from the crowds.
-While there’s snow in the mountains, it’s unlikely to cover the streets — which, to me, is a bonus.
-No one wants to risk slipping on every corner!
+The weather is mild, the landscapes are stunningly colorful, there are far fewer tourists (and it really does feel much quieter!), and the town has a unique charm.
+Visiting Ushuaia in spring or autumn lets you enjoy its beauty at a more relaxed pace, away from the crowds.
+While there’s snow in the mountains, it’s unlikely to cover the streets — which, to me, is a bonus, no one wants to risk slipping on every corner!

 .